Critical Thresholds in Non-Pharmaceutical Interventions for Epidemic Control

-We analyzed transmission chains from Shenzhen’s February–April 2022 Omicron outbreak, leveraging high-resolution contact tracing and PCR testing data (1,187 cases, 86,451 close contacts, Fig.~\ref{fig real control}), and tested epidemiological models via probabilistic methods (Fig.~\ref{fig result}c, Supplementary Sec.~3).
-The epidemic’s trajectory reveals how NPIs transitioned the outbreak from a high-risk to a contained state, crossing the critical threshold into a non-outbreak phase.
-However, lapses in enforcement, marked by increases in $\tau$ or $\bar{k}_+$, triggered rebounds, with multiple peaks in daily cases (Fig.~\ref{fig result}cd).
-Shenzhen’s data align closely with our model, underscoring the utility of the $\bar{k}_+$–$\tau$ phase plot.
+We analyzed transmission chains from Shenzhen's February--April 2022 Omicron outbreak, leveraging high-resolution contact tracing and PCR testing data (1{,}187 cases, 86{,}451 close contacts, figure~\ref{fig:real_control}), and tested epidemiological models via probabilistic methods (figure~\ref{fig:result}C, section~\ref{sup:dataset_spread_chain}).
+The epidemic's trajectory reveals how NPIs transitioned the outbreak from a high-risk to a contained state, crossing the critical threshold into a non-outbreak phase.
+However, lapses in enforcement, marked by increases in $\tau$ or $\bar{k}_+$, triggered rebounds, with multiple peaks in daily cases (figure~\ref{fig:result}C,~D).
+Shenzhen's data align closely with our model, underscoring the utility of the $\bar{k}_+$--$\tau$ phase plot.
 This tool not only evaluates NPI efficacy dynamically but also identifies operational gaps, enabling timely interventions like accelerated tracing or enhanced social distancing.

 Frequent large-scale PCR testing, aimed at detecting cases missed by contact tracing, imposes significant socioeconomic costs.
-We explored whether contact tracing alone could suffice, assuming an 18.6\% miss rate, as observed in Shenzhen (see Materials and Methods), and a $\tau$ of 11 hours \cite{control_manual_omicron}.
-Our model indicates that diseases with an $R_0$ below 2.12 (95\% CI 2.07–2.16) can be controlled without PCR supplementation (Fig.~\ref{fig4}ab).
-By reducing $\bar{k}_{+}$ from 177.64 (baseline, 95\% CI 155.40–199.88) to 51.14 (under Shenzhen’s social distancing, 95\% CI 37.82–64.46), the control policy extends containment to diseases with $R_0$ up to 7.82 (95\% CI 7.70–7.93).
-Thus, 43.33\% of major infectious diseases ($R_0 < 2.12$) are manageable via tracing alone, and 86.67\% ($R_0 < 7.82$) with added social distancing (Fig.~\ref{fig4}d), offering an budget-friendly alternative to PCR-heavy strategies.
+We explored whether contact tracing alone could suffice, assuming an 18.6\% missing rate, as observed in Shenzhen (see Materials and Methods), and a $\tau$ of 11 hours~\cite{control_manual_omicron}.
+Our model indicates that diseases with an $R_0$ below 3.10 (95\% CI 3.01--3.17) can be controlled without PCR supplementation.
+By reducing $\bar{k}_+$ from 177.64 (baseline, 95\% CI 155.40--199.88) to 51.14 (under Shenzhen's social distancing, 95\% CI 37.82--64.46), the control policy extends containment to diseases with $R_0$ up to 12.88 (95\% CI 12.33--13.37) (figure~\ref{fig:policy}A,~B).
+Based on an extensive literature review (see Materials and Methods), most mean $R_0$ estimates for respiratory pathogens and their sub-lineages (e.g., variants, serotypes, and subtypes) remain below the social distancing threshold, with only a minority exceeding it (figure~\ref{fig:policy}D).